avneetsingh/ecommerce-recommender/readme.md

  Run comparision_of_products.py

  Note : The Application analysis on top 20 reviews.
-You can make them to analyze reviews by making changes in product_reviews
- file on line 276
+You can make them to analyze more user reviews by making changes in product_reviews.py  file on line 276

  #for i in range(2): // it fetches 20 reviews